 - Black and Red porcelain paint pen (Not a black sharpie as this isnt permenant)

 How to make Reindeer Thumbprint Mugs

-I try to make sure that I have baby wipes on hand or a bowl of soapy water, the paint hasnt ststained, but I dont want to take the chance!
+I try to make sure that I have baby wipes on hand or a bowl of soapy water, the paint hasn’t stained, but I don’t want to take the chance!
 If you have toddlers or preschoolers then it really helps to plan something to do with them whilst the paint dries between the steps.

-Then apply the thumb to the cup and cold and try to remove it without smudging (don’t worry if you do get a smudge you can just wipe it off and start again as the paint isn’t permanent until it is baked).
+Then apply the thumb to the cup and hold and try to remove it without smudging (don’t worry if you do get a smudge you can just wipe it off and start again as the paint isn’t permanent until it is baked).

 Continue to do this around all the cups and then leave 30 minutes to allow to dry.

-Using red paint apply a “nose” with a paintbrush to each reindeer and again allow to dry for 30 mins before adding the antler and eyes with the porcelain paint pen.
+Using red paint apply a dot for a “red nose” with a paintbrush to each reindeer and again allow to dry for 30 mins before adding the antler and eyes with the porcelain paint pen.

-As the boys are getting older they are able to add the detail themselves and yes they do not look perfect, but that is half of the charm of them.
+As the boys are getting older they are able to freehand and add the antlers and detail themselves and yes they do not look perfect, but that is half of the charm of them.

-We also decided to do some tiny ornaments too, next time I would do this with acrylic paint as it would stand out more and also with bigger ornaments, but I will be looking for more baubles in the sale.
-The matte ones are the most effective.
-I am also going to pop the year and initial on the underside and keep a couple of our tree, this would be a great thing to do each year.
+We really learned from our mistakes with these tiny ornaments.
+Next time I would do this with acrylic paint as it would stand out more and also with bigger ornaments, but I will be looking for more baubles in the sale.
+The matt ones are the most effective.
+I am also going to pop the year and initial on the underside and keep a couple of our trees, this would be a great thing to do each year.

 - Snowmen ThumbPrint Ornament – Whos the Mummy?